matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 ## Baking
 1. At least in baking (and especially with salt), always measure by mass.
 3tbsp of kosher salt isn't 3tbsp of table salt, but 11g is 11g is 11g.
+1. [Scalding flour](https://thebreadmaiden.com/2016/02/18/the-science-behind-scalded-flour/) is a technique from japanese bread baking, using boiling water instead of autolysing, which triggers starch gelatinization rather than building gluten.
+It makes the bread much softer.
+You have to let it come down in temp before mixing, just like an autolyse, because you don't want to kill the yeast.

 ## General Cooking
 1. Cook times are guidelines, things obviously depend on the individual thing being cooked.
 Go by temperature or texture.